- Experts say doing a thorough spring-cleaning of your home has a number of health benefits.

 “When we envision spring-cleaning as a time to rejuvenate our inner and outer world, the cleanup process can be incredibly enlivening rather than being a tiresome chore,” Carla Marie Manly, PhD, a clinical psychologist, told Healthline.

-Here are five ways you can benefit from spring-cleaning this year and expert guidance on what tasks to prioritize.
+We’ve partnered with Clorox® to bring you information on how you can benefit from spring cleaning this year and expert guidance on what tasks to prioritize.

 The blossoming of plants outdoors is a celebration of renewal — of seasonal allergies, that is.